lukasschreiber/allinthebox/README.md

 # All in the Box

-A Software created to manage a last number of non-stackable inventory.
+A Software created to manage a large number of non-stackable inventory.